weesvisje/docs/docs/ios/quick-tips/preventing-swiftui-previews-from-syncing.md

 ---

 When developing with SwiftUI, you may notice that data from a regular simulator or physical device will sync with a mysterious "other" device.
 This mysterious device is most likely the SwiftUI Preview Simulator.
 Simply closing XCode doesn't guarantee that this preview simulator closes.
-In order to stop this from happening, you'll need to prevent SwiftUI preview simulator from calling `tryStartSync`.
+In order to stop this from happening, you'll need to prevent SwiftUI preview simulator from calling `startSync`.

 ![SwiftUI Preview](./swiftui_preview.jpg)